SummerSlam (2013)

-The 2013 SummerSlam was the 26th annual SummerSlam professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on August 18, 2013, at Staples Center in Los Angeles, California for the fifth consecutive year.
-The event's card consisted of nine matches, including one on the Kickoff pre-show.
+The 2013 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 26th annual SummerSlam and took place on August 18, 2013, at the Staples Center in Los Angeles, California.
+This was the fifth of six consecutive SummerSlam events to take place at the arena.

-In the main event, Daniel Bryan defeated John Cena to become the new WWE Champion, with Triple H acting as special guest referee, only to be attacked by Triple H and lose it minutes later to Randy Orton, who cashed in the Money in the Bank contract.
+Nine matches were contested at the event, including one on the Kickoff pre-show.
+In the main event, Daniel Bryan defeated John Cena to win the WWE Championship, with Triple H as the special guest referee, only to be attacked by Triple H and lose it minutes later to Randy Orton, who cashed in his Money in the Bank contract.
 In other prominent matches, Alberto Del Rio defeated Christian to retain the World Heavyweight Championship and Brock Lesnar defeated CM Punk in a No Disqualification match.

-The event received 296,900 buys, down from previous year's event of 358,000.
+The event received 296,900 pay-per-view buys, down from previous year's event of 358,000.
+This was the final SummerSlam to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December.

 Production

 Background

-The event was held at the Staples Center in Los Angeles, California.
+The 26th annual SummerSlam was the fifth of six consecutive years for the event to be held at the Staples Center in Los Angeles, California.

-SummerSlam is an annual pay-per-view (PPV) produced every August by WWE since 1988.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by WWE since 1988.
 Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since been considered WWE's second biggest event of the year behind WrestleMania.
-The 2013 event was the 26th SummerSlam and was scheduled to be held on August 18, 2013, at Staples Center in Los Angeles, California for the fifth consecutive year.
+The 26th SummerSlam was scheduled to be held on August 18, 2013, at Staples Center in Los Angeles, California for the fifth consecutive year.